 ||The foods and beverage selected for index child in a virtual buffet food selection task|

 |Change History||Complete list of historical versions of study NCT01087346 on ClinicalTrials.gov Archive Site|

-- Women at least 18 years of age who have a biological child between the ages of 4 and 5 who has no major food allergies or diet-related health conditions, developmental delays, or disabilities.
+- Men and Women at least 18 years of age who have a biological child between the ages of 3 and 7 who has no major diet-related health conditions, developmental delays, or disabilities.
 You may not take part in the study if you have a history of seizures and/or are pregnant.

-This study will investigate the impact of health information on choices that mothers make about food for their children.
-Mothers will use a virtual reality model of a buffet to make food choices.
+This study will investigate the impact of health information on choices that parents make about food for their children.
+Participants will use a virtual reality model of a buffet to make food choices.

-Mothers with a biological child between the ages of 4-5 years old may be eligible for this study.
+Mothers and fathers with a biological child between the ages of 3-7 years old may be eligible for this study.
 Participants are recruited from the Washington, DC metropolitan area.

-Study participants will complete two sets of surveys and one task.
+Study participants will complete THREE sets of surveys and one task.
 Participants will complete a web-based survey before coming in for a study appointment.
 When participants arrive for their appointment, they will watch an interactive presentation on health information.
-Next, participants will interact in a virtual environment and will be asked to select virtual lunch for their child from a buffet.
-While in the virtual environment, a participant wears a head-mounted video unit that allows her to see elements of the environment.
-Finally, participants will complete an additional computer-based survey.
-The total time for the study is approximately 90 minutes.
+Next, participants will interact in a virtual reality environment and will be asked to select virtual lunch for their child from a buffet.
+While in the virtual environment, a participant wears a head-mounted virtual reality headset that allows him/her to see elements of the environment.
+Participants will complete an additional computer-based survey.
+Finally, participants will be asked to complete an online questionnaire a week following their visit.
+The total time for the study visit is approximately 90 minutes.
 The participants children will not be asked to take part in the study.

-For this study, we are only recruiting women that have a biological child between the ages of 4-5 years old.
+For this study, we are only recruiting men and women that have a biological child between the ages of 3-7 years old.
 You may not take part in the study if you have a history of seizures and/or are pregnant.